 • Compliance Deadline: TBD

-• Assessment: Privacy assessments likely required
+• Assessment: Privacy assessments are likely required

 • Fines: potential penalties of up to €20 million or 4% of a company’s global annual turnover, whichever is higher.